stackhpc/reductionist-rs/docs/deployment.md

 ### Minimal deployment of Podman and the Reductionist

 Podman is a prerequisite for running the Reductionist.
-Podman can run containers as an **non-privileged** user, however this user must have **linger** enabled on their account to allow Podman to continue to run after logging out of the user session.
+Podman can run containers as a **non-privileged** user, however this user must have **linger** enabled on their account to allow Podman to continue to run after logging out of the user session.

 To enable **linger** support for the non-privileged user:
 ```sh